 According to the World Health Organisation, 5 out of 10 of the leading causes of disability worldwide are mental health problems.
-With a quarter of the UK population suffering with some kind of mental health issue in their lifetime, there is likely someone in your workplace struggling with their mental health.
+With a quarter of the UK population suffering with some kind of mental health issue in their lifetime, there is likely someone in your workplace or office struggling with their mental health.

 But that’s not the bosses fault, right?
 It is true that bad mental health is often caused by psychological factors such as stress, addiction, bereavement or childhood trauma, but MIND confirms that lifestyle choices such as work can have a big impact on your mental health.

 Particularly for young people entering the workplace, the pressures of a new job can seem daunting (check out our mental health survival guide to post-grad life for more advice on the topic).
 I myself fall under this category of newly graduated stressed out millennial, recently joining the e-Surgery team.
 We’ve all seen pictures of the sleek, colourful offices at google, or the fun, free ice-cream offices of Ben and Jerry’s (having a slide seems to be a recurring theme).
 But when it comes to REAL offices, because we can’t all work at google, what are some initiatives an average UK business can put in place to increase employee well-being, happiness and productivity?

 Based on my time so far at e-Surgery, I have compiled a few things I think we are doing well from the point of an intern.
 Perhaps these could be useful for other businesses as well?